morganmayday/tayen-core/rules/gear.md

 -- +1 to three skills.

+Note: tool bonuses _do not_ stack.
+Take the best one that applies to a skill.

 #### Consumables
 Consumable items require me to do something about it fuck me yall I don't want to rn